DanteBartel/HK232_Mobile_Nhom_7_FE/README.md

 npx expo start

 ## Note
-Using Expo Go to scan and debug
+- Using Expo Go to scan and debug
+- Code all in English, not using i18n yet
+- Practise using Native Base as CSS and Redux